False Impersonation of a Law Enforcement Officer

 Elements of Proving False Personation of a LEO

-The crime of false personation requires proof that:
+The crime of false personation requires proof beyond a reasonable doubt of the following elements:

 - a person falsely assumes or pretends to be a police officer or a person specified in s.
 843.08, F.S., by doing one of the following: